DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 ### Unit tests

-1. Request canonicalization sorts and deduplicates synthetic roots.
+1. Setting `TestVariantFor` changes the existing resolution request's cache key.
 2. Requests differing only in `PWD`, `TOOLEXEC_IMPORTPATH`, or resolve-parent identity hash equally, while variant-affecting environment changes do not.
 3. Ordinary graph traversal identifies direct and transitive paths to the package under test.
-4. Unrelated roots are excluded from the overlay.
+4. An unrelated pattern returns its ordinary closure without an overlay load.
-5. Overlay generation uses `<actual-package-name>_test`, sorted blank imports, and valid formatted Go.
+5. Overlay generation uses `<actual-package-name>_test` and valid formatted Go.
 6. Variant selection prefers `ForTest == packageUnderTest` archives over ordinary archives with the same `PkgPath`.
 7. The package-under-test archive is not overwritten.